 - a.
-PrinciplePolicy: Implement a comprehensive program to increase public awareness of bicycling and trail use and to encourage healthy living and active lifestyles through use of the City's trail and bikeway system. - b.
-PrinciplePolicy: Educate bicyclists, pedestrians, and other trail users on user safety performance and legal, predictable behavior, including the rights and responsibilities of each mode of travel.
+Principle: Implement a comprehensive program to increase public awareness of bicycling and trail use and to encourage healthy living and active lifestyles through use of the City's trail and bikeway system. - b.
+Principle: Educate bicyclists, pedestrians, and other trail users on safe and lawful facility use, predictable behavior, including the rights and responsibilities of each mode of travel. - c.
+Principle: Educate motorists on the rights of pedestrians and cyclists.

-- c.
-Principle Policy: Educate motorists on the rights of pedestrians and cyclists. - 6.
-Recognize and leverage the bikeway and trail network as an integral part of economic development and quality of life in Albuquerque. - a.
-PrinciplePolicy: Plan, design, construct, operate, and maintain City roads to promote convenient access to all legal users of roads, streets, and highways in a manner that promotes efficient movement of people and goods whether by car, truck, transit, assistive device, foot, or bicycle. - a.b.
-Principle Policy: Promote bikeway and trail use as a non-polluting, cost-effective, and healthy mode of transportation and recreation. - b.c.
-Principle Policy: Promote pedestrian and cycling opportunities and integrate into development to foster pleasant non-motorized travel conditions. - e.d.
-Principle Policy: Dedicate a local funding source for construction and maintenance of bikeways and trails.
-Establish specific budget line items to support the provision of on-street and off-street bicycle systems and programs. - d.e.
-Principle Policy: Increase the attractiveness and activity along this system through enhanced streetscape and trail aesthetics, landscaping, and amenities along bikeways and trails where feasible. - e.
-Policy: Plan, design, construct, operate, and maintain City roads to promote convenient access to all legal users of roads, streets, and highways in a manner that promotes efficient movement of people and goods whether by car, truck, transit, assistive device, foot, or bicycle. - f.
-PrinciplePolicy: Promote walking and bicycling as legitimate forms of transportation in all planning, design, and programming efforts.
+6. Recognize and leverage the bikeway and trail network as an integral part of economic development and quality of life in Albuquerque.

+- a.
+Principle: Plan, design, construct, operate, and maintain City roads to promote convenient access to all legal users of roads, streets, and highways in a manner that promotes efficient movement of people and goods whether by car, truck, transit, assistive device, foot, or bicycle. - b.
+Principle: Promote bikeway and trail use as a non-polluting, cost-effective, and healthy mode of transportation and recreation. - c.
+Principle: Promote pedestrian and cycling opportunities and integrate into development to foster pleasant non-motorized travel conditions. - d.
+Principle: Dedicate a local funding source for construction and maintenance of bikeways and trails.
+Establish specific budget line items to support the provision of on-street and off-street bicycle systems and programs. - e.
+Principle: Increase the attractiveness and activity along this system through enhanced streetscape and trail aesthetics, landscaping, and amenities along bikeways and trails where feasible. - f.
+Principle: Promote walking and bicycling as legitimate forms of transportation in all planning, design, and programming efforts.